 Tours are available, Tuesday through Friday, for groups of 10 or more (must reserve in advance) for $5 per person.
 You and your friends and family can watch as the ice cream is made and you can get a dish of freshly made ice cream directly from the machine!
 Sweet Willows also has an ice cream truck which is available for corporate events, weddings and private parties.
 2812 E. Prospect Rd., York; (717) 718-9219.

-Step into this charming 19th century townhouse for homemade ice cream, coffee, tea, antiques and gifts!
+Visit The Village Coffee & Cream at their new location in a historic bank for homemade ice cream, coffee, tea, antiques and gifts!
+You can even enjoy a cone while sitting in the original vault.
 The Village Coffee & Cream has plenty of freshly-churned flavors to explore: all of the classics are there, alongside gourmet combos like honey lavender, local peach (with fruit from nearby Uglie Acres farm) and pineapple prickly pear.
 Coconut-based vegan options are also available.

 If you’re in the mood for something extra, try a sundae in a homemade chocolate or vanilla waffle bowl or a scoop of your favorite ice cream in cold brew or hot coffee for a coffee float!
 The milkshakes are also out of this world.